Skip to main content

 When can I buy a Medigap plan?

-In most cases, you cannot change your Medigap coverage outside your Medigap Open Enrollment Period.
 Medicare.gov has an online tool to help you find out if you have a legal right to switch or drop Medigap policies.

 If you’re under age 65, you might not be able to buy a Medigap policy at all, or it may be more expensive.
-This is true even if you have Medicare and buy Medigap in the first 6 months after your Medicare coverage starts.
+This is true even if you have Medicare and buy Medigap in the first six months after your Medicare coverage starts.

 How can I choose a Medigap plan that’s right for me?